 - Not sure?
 List on both for 6 months and see where your bookings come from.

-The 2% fee difference between platforms matters less than matching your property to the right audience.
-A beach house will get more bookings on VRBO even with the higher fee.
+The fee difference between platforms matters less than matching your property to the right audience.
+Before choosing one channel, run the same assumptions through a VRBO investment calculator and compare the result against your Airbnb scenario.